Gaizka Mendieta: Personal life

 Mendieta's father Andrés was also a footballer who played as a goalkeeper.
 Originally from Lekeitio, Biscay, he spent his final years as a player at Castellón and later worked on the club's staff, raising his family in the region.
 Thus, Gaizka emerged through their youth system despite his Basque birthplace.

 Fellow Bilbao-born Spain internationals Ander Herrera and Roberto Ríos had similar origins, learning their skills in the cities where their footballing fathers (Pedro and Eusebio respectively) were based professionally.
-However, both later signed for Athletic Bilbao, while Mendieta never featured for a Basque club; him and his father both represented Spain at the Olympic Games tournament, the latter in 1968 and the former in 1996.
+However, both later signed for Athletic Bilbao, while Mendieta never featured for a Basque club; he and his father both represented Spain at the Olympic Games tournament, the latter in 1968 and the former in 1996.

 Mendieta was a talented athlete as a youth and came close to pursuing middle-distance running as a career over football.
 He was a fan of music, and in particular had a passion for DJing; he also appeared on-stage at the Benicàssim festival in 2015 during a set by the band Los Planetas, whose song "Un buen día" referenced him in its lyrics.

 Mendieta stated that Ruud Gullit was his footballing hero as an adolescent, due to the Dutchman's unconventional style.